wbcsd/data-exchange-protocol/decisions/log/0037-replace-productcategorycpc-with-productclassifications.md

  Proposed

-The proposal is now in its final stages of revision, and following presentation to the PACT Tech WG September 11, a call for consensus will be conducted in the September 25 WG.
+The proposal is now in its final stages of revision, and following presentation to the PACT Tech WG September 11, consensus has been reached during the September 25 WG.
+This ADR will be included in version 2.3 of the Technical Specifications.

  ## Context